-- You are entering your first ever running event which is a 10k. - You have possibly completed a 5k event and are looking to move up in distance.
+- You are entering your first half marathon. - You have possibly completed a 5k or 10k event and are looking to move up in distance.

-The 10k beginner training guide focuses on everything you need to help you complete your first event, sensible precautions to take and also contains a week-by-week structured program that will turn you into a 10k runner.
+The Half Marathon Beginner Training Guide focuses on everything you need to help you complete your first event, sensible precautions to take and also contains a week-by-week structured program that will turn you into a half marathon runner.
 This guide includes advice on:

-- Training: the dos and don'ts of successful, safe training. - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training guide: a 16-week program to prepare you for your first 10k event.
+- Training: the dos and don'ts of successful, safe training. - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training guide: a 16-week program to prepare you for your half marathon event.

-What happens in a 10k event?
+What happens in a half marathon event?

-A 10k is a hugely rewarding event to compete in.
+The half marathon is a hugely rewarding event to compete in.
 It serves both as an ideal introduction to longer distance running and also a meaningful challenge in its own right.
-Completing a 10k is a great achievement wherever you finish in the field and this training guide steps you through to race day and includes a multitude of tips and advice to help you reach your 10k goal.
+Completing a half marathon is a great achievement wherever you finish in the field and this training guide steps you through to race day and includes a multitude of tips and advice to help you reach your half marathon goal.